gzn91/PPO/README.md

 ## Main
 main_atari.py will run Brakeout by default.
-main_roboschool will run InvertedPendulum by default.
+main_roboschool.py will run InvertedPendulum by default.

 The environments and other hyperparameters can be changed in the tensorflow flags.